 Parrent Smith Investigations has high standards for the background investigations we provide our clients.
 No stone is ever left unturned and nothing is "routine" for us.
-Unlike many investigative agencies, we provide our clients with well-written reports that include both a summary of significant findings, an analysis of the information we have uncovered and recommendations for further investigation when warranted, as well as a compilation of the information we have found in an easy-to-read format.
-Our cost-effective background investigations include comprehensive public records and database research, as well as in-depth personal profiles based on interviews with associates.
+Unlike many investigative agencies, we do not simply return printouts from Lexis or Westlaw searches.
+We provide well-written reports that include a summary of significant findings, an analysis of the information we have uncovered and recommendations for further investigation when warranted, as well as a compilation of the database information we have found in an easy-to-read format.
+Our background investigations can include both public records and database research, as well as in-depth personal profiles based on interviews with associates.

 Types of Background Investigations